TalhaMRao/Animation-Player-in-JavaFX/README.md

 Program that makes animation in a seperate window using JavaFX.
 Reads in using an animation.txt file

-/*  NOTE: ANIMATION FILE MUST BE MODIFIED

-    --- File input should look like this -------
+#    --- File input should look like this -------

     Circle
     r: 10